apple-fritter/snar3/README.md

 ```
 > This command extracts the contents of the backup file and creates a file called `backup.xml` that contains your SMS messages.

-You can then use the SMS Exporter program to convert the XML file to TSV files for further analysis.
+You can then use snar3 to convert the resulting XML file to TSV files for further analysis.

 ## Potential Limitations or Issues